golioth/developer-training/website/docs/basic-io-exercises/devicetree.md

 ## The pinctrl subsystem

 Special function pins like the SDA/SCL lines are specified using the pinctrl subsystem of Zephyr.
-The syntax for these pins varies from one chip manufacturer to the next, so it is good to peruse the documentations.
+The syntax for these pins varies from one chip manufacturer to the next, so it is good to peruse the documentation.
 By consulting [the Zephyr bindings index](https://docs.zephyrproject.org/latest/build/dts/api/bindings.html), we find [useful documentation on the Espressif pinctrl page](https://docs.zephyrproject.org/latest/build/dts/api/bindings/pinctrl/espressif%2Cesp32-pinctrl.html
 ).

 Espressif has approached pinctrl by making a definition for every possible configuration of every pin.
 These definitions are found in the include folder of the Espressif hardware abstraction layer module.
-For the MagTag demo, the i2c1 pins needed remapping, here is an excerpt of the relevant define for SDA on pin :
+For the MagTag demo, the i2c1 pins needed remapping.
+Here is an excerpt of the relevant define for the SDA pin :

 ```js title="Espressif esp32s2 pinctrl definitions: golioth-zephyr-workspace/modules/hal/espressif/include/dt-bindings/pinctrl/esp32s2-pinctrl.h"
 #define I2C1_SDA_GPIO31 \